AROMAeth/robo_code/catkin_ws/src/aroma_drive/Readme.txt

-this is the place of our own driving system :))
+This is the node which drives AROMA around! :))

 TURNING LEFT == positive angle
 TURNING RIGHT == negative angle
 IMPORTANT: angle is defined from the front direction!!!

 In general the idea is that at first the whole robot turns for an wanted angle and then drives into the direction that it is pointing to!!!

+# Code usage

 sample usage of this code:
 rostopic pub /aroma_drive/control std_msgs/String "backward -10 0"